openstack-archive/tripleo-validations/doc/source/contributing/developer_guide.rst

             - tripleo-validations-centos-8-molecule-${NEWROLENAME}

-Finally add a role documentation file at `doc/source/roles/role-${NEWROLENAME}.rst`.
+Finally it will add a role documentation file at `doc/source/roles/role-${NEWROLENAME}.rst`.
 This file will need to contain a title, a literal include of the defaults yaml and a literal include of the molecule playbook, or playbooks, used to test the role, which is noted as an "example" playbook.

+You will now be able to develop your new validation!

 Local testing of new roles
 --------------------------